hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ## 12-Jun-2024

 [6:40:44](#1KpE_ufbr_RZpkv6lP3d9d1SRAk9OXNesoI4VZfuBUU) <planetsizecpu (Jose Luis)>:
 This is a must have, works as expected for embedded devices.
-Good job guys Ì†ΩÌ∏É
+Good job guys üòÉ

 [19:16:16](#96cEP3SPxv4OKlkrDJRV_8YwmSWz9GNWcsbB3n1Kq7Y) <caugmar>:
 Hi!
 I'm trying to run tui.red with the from the TUI folder with the new console binary, but getting this: